GarrettAlbright/Luacheck.novaextension/README.md

+**NOTE: This README is just a bunch of boilerplate and not actually relevant to the project.
+This will be updated soon.**

 <!--
 👋 Hello!
 As Nova users browse the extensions library, a good README can help them understand what your extension does, how it works, and what setup or configuration it may require.